atweb3-io/celo-community-rpc/README.md

 ### Deployment

 The website is automatically deployed to GitHub Pages when changes are pushed to the main branch.
 The deployment is handled by the GitHub Actions workflow defined in `.github/workflows/deploy-github-pages.yml`.

-This repository contains Cloudflare Workers that serve as reverse proxies for Celo blockchain RPC endpoints.
-The workers distribute requests across multiple backend RPC nodes to improve reliability and performance.